 Flowering Teas Buying Guide

 The beautiful Flowering Teas are hand crafted by tying long tea leaves around exotic flowers.
-When infused with water the leaves unfurl and the flowers petals open to display the creation, a glass teapot is best.
+When infused with water the leaves unfurl and the flowers petals open to display the creation.
+A glass teapot is best.
 Jasmine Lily Tea Flower is a fine example.

 Where do Tea Flowers come from: Hand Crafted in China.